commercelayer/commercelayer-docs-resources/manual_gateways/object.md

 ---
-description: A comprehensive list of the manual gateway resource's attributes and relationships.
+description: A comprehensive list of the manual gateway resource's attributes and relationships
 ---

 # The manual gateway object